learning-zone/python-basics/README.md

 `#! /usr/bin/env python`

-Don't do this for CGI scripts.
+Don\'t do this for CGI scripts.
 The __$PATH__ variable for CGI scripts is often minimal, so you need to use the actual absolute pathname of the interpreter.
-Occasionally, a user's environment is so full that the /usr/bin/env program fails; or there's no env program at all.
+Occasionally, a user\'s environment is so full that the /usr/bin/env program fails; or there\'s no env program at all.
 In that case, you can try the following hack (due to Alex Rezinsky):

 ```py
 #! /bin/sh